Atsuko Anzai

 Atsuko Anzai (安西 篤子, Anzai Atsuko) is a Japanese novelist in Shōwa and Heisei period Japan.
 Anzai has concentrated her efforts on stories set in China with historical themes, or on contemporary stories based on traditional Chinese motifs.

 Biography

 Anzai was born on August 11, 1927, in Kobe, Hyōgo Prefecture, where her father was a banker.
-She accompanied her father when he was assigned to Germany from 1927 to 1932, and to Tsingtao and Tianjin in China from 1932 to 1942, where she was exposed to folk tales and literature from both European and Asian traditions.
+She accompanied her father when he was assigned to Germany from 1927 to 1932, and to Qingdao and Tianjin in China from 1932 to 1942, where she was exposed to folk tales and literature from both European and Asian traditions.
 She attended the Qingtao Girls Middle School from 1940 to 1942, where her interest in writing was encouraged by her father.
 As the situation for Japan in World War II worsened, she was sent from China to Japan, where she graduated from the Kanagawa Daiichi Girls Middle School in Yokohama, Kanagawa Prefecture in 1944.